Shinsina/ac-business-media-websites/README.md

-BaseCMS Websites for AC Business Media
+Websites for AC Business Media
 ===
 This monorepo contains the codebase for websites managed by AC Business Media.
-All sites within this repository utilize the [@parameter1/base-cms](https://github.com/parameter1/base-cms) packages, most notably `marko-web` and `web-cli`.
+All sites within this repository utilize the [@parameter1/mindful-web](https://github.com/parameter1/mindful-web) packages, most notably `marko-web` and `web-cli`.

 ## Requirements
 To use this repository, you must have a NodeJS 14.21 environment or Docker Compose (v1.29.0+) (preferred).